Instrumental Music Instructor

 Minimum Qualifications Requirements

-- Successful completion of the Graduate Certificate in Music Teaching from the Elder Conservatorium/the University of Adelaide; or
+- Successful completion of the Graduate Certificate in Music Teaching from the Elder Conservatorium/the University of Adelaide; or successful completion of the Bachelor of Music (including HM4027) from TABOR; or

-Evidence of approved studies in music education/teaching/pedagogy would consist of at least 135 hours of study (approximately one quarter of a full-year) at workshops, seminars, summer schools or tertiary courses.
+Evidence of approved studies in music education/teaching/pedagogy would consist of at least 135 hours of study (approximately one-quarter of a full-year) at workshops, seminars, summer schools or tertiary courses.
 These are offered by universities, TAFE colleges and professional music organisations like the AMEB, MTA, Orff, Yamaha, Suzuki, AUSTA, ASME, etc.

 Renewal of Special Authority